-Project proposals that cover more than one year should factor in salary and wage increases in subsequent years.
-Currently a rate of about 3 percent is appropriate, but check with the Faculty Grants Office when preparing the budget.
-Salary increases will affect the amount budgeted for benefits.
+Project proposals that cover more than one year should factor in a salary and wage increases of 2-3 percent in subsequent years.
+Please check with CFGR when preparing the budget as salary increases will affect the amount budgeted for benefits.

-Student workers: If grant funds are requested to cover student research assistants working during the summer, the rate of $10.00/hour should be used; this is based on the rate currently used by the Faculty Research Committee for the Student Research program.
-For grant-funded student work with lesser responsibilities, refer to the rates set by the Financial Aid Office for work-study.
+Grant-funded student research assistants working during the summer months should be paid at the rate of $10.00/hour; this is based on the rate currently used by the Faculty Research Committee for the Student Research program.
+For grant-funded student work with lesser responsibilities, refer to the rates set by the Financial Aid Office for work-study

 Grant requests for student summer support should add the cost of the employer’s FICA share at 7.65 percent.
 Full-time students are exempt from FICA withholding during the academic year.

-Travel: The College rate for mileage reimbursement is $0.575/mile; grant requests should not exceed this rate.
+The College's rate for mileage reimbursement is $0.575/mile; grant requests should not exceed this rate.
 All budgeted travel charges should be based on reasonable and customary costs.